datacarpentry/image-processing/_episodes/06-blurring.md

 The height of the plot corresponds to the weight given to the underlying pixel in the kernel.
-I.e., the pixels close to the center become more important to the filtered pixel color than the pixels close to the outer limits of the kernel.
+I.e., the pixels close to the center become more important to the filtered pixel colour than the pixels close to the outer limits of the kernel.
 The shape of the Gaussian function is controlled via its standard deviation, or sigma.
 A large sigma value results in a flatter shape,